Hydrogen

 Optional and Useful

-Explores the role hydrogen could play in the global push for net zero emissions. - Unique Time in History for Energy and Hydrogen | Dr. Arun Majumdar | Episode 10.
+Overview of a Northern California Power Agency project to use green hydrogen by burning it inside of natural gas turbines. - Unique Time in History for Energy and Hydrogen | Dr. Arun Majumdar | Episode 10.
 Stanford Hydrogen Innovators Podcast.
 August 2023.
 (37 min)

-Dr. Majumdar's perspective on where hydrogen should and should not play a role in our energy transition. - A Treasure Hunt For Underground Hydrogen Is On.
-Cipher.
-March 6, 2024.
-(3 pages)
+Dr. Majumdar's perspective on where hydrogen should and should not play a role in our energy transition. - What is Hydrogen Energy?.
+McKinsey & Company.
+October 2, 2024.
+(4 pages)

-A look at the recent and rapidly growing interest in searching for geologic hydrogen. - What Is Green Hydrogen and Will It Power the Future?.
+Explains what hydrogen energy is and its potential role in decarbonizing major industries. - What Is Green Hydrogen and Will It Power the Future?.
 CNBC.
 December 3, 2020.
 (15 min)

-View interviews of experts and policy makers on how hydrogen fits into the future clean energy space. - Green Hydrogen Plant in Saudi Desert Aims to Amp up Clean Power.
-The Wall Street Journal.
-February 8.
-2021.
-(5 pages)
+View interviews of experts and policy makers on how hydrogen fits into the future clean energy space.

 Our Lecture on